NullByte-7w7/ROOTKIT-USERLAND/README.md

 ## Disclaimer

 Please note that the use of rootkits and similar tools may be illegal and unethical.
-This README serves solely as a fictional exploration of hypothetical functionality and should not be used for malicious purposes.
+I am not responsible for any action using this userland rootkit